laurenonos/My-First-Project/README.md

 # My-First-Project
-This is my first project on GitHub.
+# This is my first project on GitHub.
+# It will help me understand coding better,